 3. Use Data-Driven Personalization to Develop New Business

-Artificial intelligence in insurance is vital for new business, as it is helping insurers provide a personalized experience to customers without any initial human interaction.
+Artificial intelligence humanized and personalized experience to customers without any initial human interaction.
 Using client-generated data and AI algorithms, insurers can offer best-fit policies to prospective customers based on their unique requirements.

 AI can even recommend coverage levels based on previous customer interactions or buying behaviors of customers who fit similar profiles.
 The burden of identifying the optimal product is no longer solely on an agent, and is instead heavily supported by massive amounts of data that could only be processed using artificial intelligence.